Analytic thermal bootstrap meets holography: Black brane background

-and where $\zeta_H$ denotes the Hurwitz-$\zeta$ function.
-We conclude that any two-point function at zero spatial separation can be expanded in terms of GFF correlators, up to a residual term $g_\text{arcs}(\tau)$ that we discuss later on.
+where $\zeta_H$ denotes the Hurwitz $\zeta$ function.
+We conclude that any two-point function at zero spatial separation can be expanded in terms of GFF correlators, up to a residual term $g_\text{arcs}(\tau)$ that we discuss later.
 As already noticed in~\cite{Barrat:2025nvu}, the formula~\eqref{eq:ExpansionInGFFtau} is particularly efficient, since many operators such as the double-twist operators drop out of the expansion.

-In this paper we apply~\eqref{eq:ExpansionInGFFtau} to holographic setups, showing that it can predict exact correlators as functions of a \textit{finite} number of (in principle) unknown coefficients.
+We now focus on two-point functions of identical scalars at zero spatial separation and with a spectrum consisting only of operators with integer conformal dimensions.
+If all conformal dimensions are integer and the corresponding OPE coefficients are finite, then the correlator $g(\tau)$ is analytic except for the Matsubara poles, i.e., poles that are located at $\tau = \beta k$, $k \in \mathbb{Z}$, as illustrated in Figure~\ref{fig:AnalyticStructure}.
+On the other hand, if the OPE coefficients have poles at specific values of $\Delta_\phi$, then~\eqref{eq:ExpansionInGFFtau} generates derivatives of Hurwitz $\zeta$ functions with respect to the first argument.
+In this case the analytic structure consists of the branch cuts already discussed in~\cite{Barrat:2025nvu}.
+In Section \ref{subsec:HolographicThermalCorrelators} we show that both cases are relevant and can be treated separately in the holographic case.

 \paragraph{Boundedness conditions.} The correlator is bounded in the complex $\tau$-plane by its value on the real axis~\cite{Fidkowski:2003nf},

 and also by its value on the imaginary axis~\cite{Barrat:2025nvu},